Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Acknowledgments

 \section{Acknowledgments}

 We thank Wenbo Wu and John Ryan for helpful discussions and suggestions on marine acoustic analysis.
-We thank Martin Karrenbach and Victor Yartsev of OptaSense Inc. for their assistance in installing and configuring the monterey bay distributed acoustic sensing equipment.
-This work was supported by the National Science Foundation (NSF) under Grant No. OCE-2023301 and by the California Governor’s Office of Emergency Services under Agreement No. 6172-2018.
-This work was also supported by the EPIC (Electric Program Investment Charge) program of the California Energy Commission (CEC) to Lawrence Berkeley National Laboratory.
+We thank Michael Manga for constructive discussions on volcanic acoustic activity.
+We thank Martin Karrenbach and Victor Yartsev of OptaSense Inc. for their assistance in installing and configuring the Monterey Bay distributed acoustic sensing equipment.